Sophy Romvari: Early short film work and Still Processing

-A collection of Romvari's short films, including Still Processing, were subsequently released by The Criterion Collection on their streaming platform in 2022.
+A collection of Romvari's short films, including Still Processing, was released by The Criterion Collection on their streaming platform in 2022.

-Her 2022 short film, It's What Each Person Needs, premiered at the Toronto International Film Festival, marking her third short film to premiere at the festival after Norman/Norman in 2018 and Still Processing in 2020, and was called a "stunning analysis on the foundations of identity."
+Romvari's next short film, It's What Each Person Needs, premiered at the 2022 Toronto International Film Festival, marking her third short film to premiere at the festival after Norman Norman in 2018 and Still Processing in 2020.
+This short film received positive reviews from critics and was called a "stunning analysis on the foundations of identity."